LeafWulf/weatherfx/README.md

 ## Known Issues
+- Make sure to have Weather Control ouput to chat **ON**
-Only supports Weather Control in English, this shall be fixed soon.
+- Only supports Weather Control in English, this shall be fixed soon.

 ## Feedback
 You can create an issue here: [Issues](../../issues)